 The Printed Letter Bookshop by Katherine Reay.
 Ultimately shallow.

 Barchester Towers and Doctor Thorne by Anthony Trollope.
 Oh, I’m VERY happy with this series of Trollope.
 It’s very readable and quite funny.
-His characters are all complex and developed, though not in the traditional sense, more that you very much know they are human, even the women, sometime Dickens couldn’t or wouldn’t do.
+His characters are all complex and developed, though not in the traditional sense, more that you very much know they are human, even the women, something Dickens couldn’t or wouldn’t do.
 I’m not sure when I want to watch Dr. Thorne on Amazon, I think I want to make it through the series, just so my perception of later books isn’t affected even though though each of these books focuses on new sets of characters with mentions of old ones, I just don’t want anything affected.
 I also discovered that BBC has a radio drama of The Barsetshire Chronicles available on Audible (!!!).

 The Unknown Ajax and Venetia by Georgette Heyer.
 I enjoyed the first well-enough even though the (rare) not-rake hero was a bit self-righteous towards the end.
 The first part was quite funny.
 Venetia, well, the worst type of Heyer rake AND the “older” heroine was more like the obnoxious younger ones in her defense of him.
 And oh, this one DRAGGED.
 I seriously thought of putting it down multiple times.